Photo by William Coutts

 Going to a festival when you're sober

 Eleanor Morgan is the UK editor of Munchies.

-Even if everyone around you seems like they’re having a far better time, with your plastic pint glass full of Coca Cola, you get to actually enjoy a festival for what it is – watching a load of bands you probably like playing outside with your friends around you.
-With clarity of mind it'ss actually quite nice - you might actually remember the music.
+Even if everyone around you seems like they’re having a far better time, with your plastic pint glass full of Coca Cola you get to actually enjoy a festival for what it is – watching a load of bands you probably like playing outside with your mates around you.
+With clarity of mind it's actually quite nice - you might actually remember the music.

 Here’s the thing; buying booze at festivals is expensive.
-Once all the little green bottles you sneaked in are gone, you’re at the whim of your chosen festival’s screamingly overpriced bars.
-I’ve had friends blow half a month’s pay on booze and drugs over one weekend, and while there’s certainly an argument for living-loose-and-in-the-moment and all that, coming home hundreds of bucks lighter is fucking miserable.
+Once all the little green bottles of mum lager that you bought from Tesco have gone, you’re at the whim of your chosen festival’s screamingly overpriced bars.
+I’ve had friends blow half a month’s wages on booze and drugs over one weekend, and while there’s certainly an argument for living-loose-and-in-the-moment and all that, coming home hundreds of quid lighter is fucking miserable.
 And is it worth it when you can’t remember half the things you did anyway?
-Not drinking at a festival will save you money, brain cells, and a whole lot of digestive trouble.
+Not drinking at a festival will save you money, brain cells and a whole lot of digestive bother.

 You just have to make a choice and stick to it.
 Fun is a subjective thing, and if you can’t equate a weekend with your friends and loud music without being muntered, you might want to take a look in the mirror, mate.
 Yes, youth is made for getting wasted, but as the number of festivals increase and their overheads are raised, so will be the prices behind the bars.
 Do you really want to go home broke?
 Also, binge drinking is really shitty for you.
 Call me Go Home Grandma to my face, see if I care.
 I’m just thinking of your livers.